Supriya840/2D-Gabor-Filter/README.md

 Design:

-Uses a memory-based convolution architecture Implements a 3×3 Gabor kernel
-Performs floating-point convolution using IEEE-754 single precision Is fully described in Verilog HDL
+Uses a memory-based convolution architecture, implements a 3×3 Gabor kernel, performs floating-point convolution using IEEE-754 single precision, is fully described in Verilog HDL

 What should be the outcome:

-Implement a digital Gabor filter for fingerprint texture segmentation Design a real-time convolution architecture using FPGA Enhance fingerprint ridge and valley structures
+Implement a digital Gabor filter for fingerprint texture segmentation, design a real-time convolution architecture using FPGA, enhance fingerprint ridge and valley structures

 System Architecture: